Try Playground

 2. Removes all keys from the cache as they are all expired now.

-3. After successfully removing all the keys from the cache, all those rows where work_in_progress flag is set are removed from the ncache_db_sync table.
+3. After successfully removing all the keys from the cache, all those rows where the work_in_progress flag is set are removed from the ncache_db_sync table.

 See Also